bempus/PowerShell-WebServer/readme.md

   $ws.Start($true) # $true includes autostart of Microsoft Edge
 ```

+- Important notes:
+  - HTML and PS1 files added after the server is started won't automatically sync, however modifications to existing files will
+  - Assets (images/css/etc.) and Scripts will be synced automatically
+  - To add a manual reload of Endpoints a fetch-request can be made to "/.config/refresh-endpoints"
+- A TrayIcon can be added with the build in functionality to:

+  - Open the app in App-view
+  - Open the app in browser
+  - Refresh the Endpoints
+  - Exit the app

 - In the same folder as the webserver, create a "Pages" folder and an "API" folder.

   - The Pages folder should contain .html files, and the API folder should contain .ps1 files.